 He comes to us with over 8 years of field experience and 2 years as a data manager and software consultant.
 He earned his MS Degree in Wildlife Ecology at the University of Delaware (UD) with Jeff Buler in the Aeroecology Lab.
 His masters worked focused on using Weather Surveillance Radar data to study the effects of Hurricanes on migrating birds in the United States.
 This work was in partnership with the United States Geological Service (USGS) and Patuxent Wildlife Research Center.
-In his masters he wrote an R package for ingesting, analyzing, and visualizing WSR-88D radar data to map stopover of migratory birds.
+In his masters he wrote an R package (radaR) for ingesting, analyzing, and visualizing WSR-88D radar data to map stopover of migratory birds.
 Importantly he created a novel method for calculating the nightly exodus timing of migratory birds from radar.
 His methods and codes for analyzing radar data are still being used today at UD and USGS.

 After graduate school, Matt joined the Kauai Endangered Seabird Recovery Project (KESRP) helping to save two endangered seabirds breeding on Kauai, the Hawaiian Petrel and Newell’s Shearwater.
 There he managed their large databases, analyzed data for reports and publications, as well as helped with field work in Kauai’s remote rugged rainforest.
 During his time at KESRP he created a habitat model for the endangered Band-rumped Storm-Petrel using ten years of auditory survey and Audio Recorded Unit data using boosted regression trees, and created an algorithm to calculate exposure height of powerline wires across the island of Kauai using LiDAR and Photogrammetry data.